reikatze/discord-mpv-rpc/README.md

 TV resolution is staged:

 1. Search `/search/tv` using the filename-derived title and known year when available.
-2. If needed, broaden the TV search without the year filter.
+2. If the result is not decisive and directory title context differs, search that title using the known year.
-3. If directory title context differs from the filename title, search that too.
+3. If still needed, broaden the TV searches without the year filter.
 4. Use `/search/multi` as an additional candidate source when the earlier stages remain weak/ambiguous.
 5. Only difficult matches fan out into alternate-title requests.
 6. Alternate-title checks are tiered: